PHtorres/react-native-fetch-api-example/README.md

-# react-native-fetch-api-example
+# Fetch API example
- An example to fetch data from api
+### An example to fetch data from api using custom hooks and axios